-7. Make mind maps.
+7. Make Mind Maps

 You can create a nice mind map in the old-school way: take a large sheet of paper and organize all facts and explanations.
 Use pictures, note-cards, and other symbols you can think of.
 Group similar items together and connect them with colorful pens.

-8. Experiment with memorization methods.
+8. Experiment with Memorization Methods

-However, memorization can also be useful when you need to learn definitions and classifications really quickly.
+However, memorization can be useful when you need to learn definitions and classifications really quickly.
 Don’t avoid this technique if you want to fill your brain with information without wasting any time.

-9. Find the right context.
+9. Find the Right Context

 Memorization works solely in times of urgency.
 If you want to learn in the most effective manner, then you need to have context for information.

-10. Study every day.
+10. Study Every Day

-If you start studying as soon as possible after you cover new concepts in class, it won’t take long at all for you to get ready for an exam.
+If you start studying as soon as possible after you have learned some new concepts, it won’t take long at all for you to get ready for an exam.
 Now that sounds really good, doesn’t it?